 Jonah 4: 6-9

 Day 24- God has the last word here as he closes with a question to Jonah.
-He doesn't talk with Jonah about the adult population of the city but rather mentions the children (those who don't know their right from their left) and the cattle.
-How great is God's mercy for all people!
+God was not only thinking of the people but also the animals.
+He great is His mercy!

 Jonah 4: 10-11

-Day 25- We might be Christians or even consider ourselves Christian workers but still be taken up with our own interests and prejudices.
-In Jonah's life this showed clearly in his lack of interest, and love for the people of Nineveh.
-In our lives we might find that we can express love and concern to some very easily while we have no heart for others.
+Day 25- We might consider ourselves Christian workers but still be taken up with our own interests and prejudices.
+In Jonah's life this showed clearly in his lack of interest and love for the people of Nineveh.
+Do you find love and concern for some, while having no interest in others?
 This is completely opposite from God.

-Day 26- Like Jonah, we can be so burdened with nationalistic prejudices and personal interests that we can't see beyond our little world to show mercy and love to others.
-Notice in the verse above that God's heart is big enough to take in the whole world.
+Day 26- Like Jonah, we can be so burdened with nationalistic prejudices and personal interests that we can't see beyond our own world to show mercy and love to others.
+Notice in the verses above that God's heart is big enough to take in the whole world.
 This great love shows itself in great mercy.

 But, how can we get free from all the self interests and preoccupations that keep us introverted and narrow?